Fajar-RahmadJaya/KeyTik/README.md

 # KeyTik: The All-in-One Automation Tool

-### GUI-Based Keyboard Remapper with Profiles, Auto Clicker, Screen Clicker, Multiple Files Opener, AutoHotkey Script Manager and More.
+### A Powerful Multi-Profile Key Remapper, Clicker, Macro, and More.

 </div>